pocketzworld/creator-docs/pages/learn/studio/create/scripting/script-types/module.md

 - `square`: Function to calculate the square of a number.
 - `printMessage`: Function to print a message to the console.

+Since module scripts act as singletons, variables like `npcName` and `gameState` will retain their state across different scripts that import this module.

 ## Use Cases

-Module scripts are commonly used for the following purposes:
+Module scripts are commonly used for:

+- **Singleton State Management:** Managing shared state and variables that need to persist across different scripts.
-- **Code Reusability**: Defining common functions and variables that can be shared across multiple scripts.
+- **Code Reusability:** Defining common functions and variables that can be shared across multiple scripts.
-- **Modularity**: Encapsulating related code snippets into a single script for better organization.
+- **Modularity:** Encapsulating related code snippets into a single script for better organization.
-- **Event Handling**: Creating shared events that can be triggered and listened to by other scripts.
+- **Event Handling:** Creating shared events that can be triggered and listened to by other scripts.
-- **Network Values**: Storing and synchronizing game state data across the client and server.
+- **Network Values:** Storing and synchronizing game state data across the client and server.

-By leveraging module scripts, you can streamline your game development process, reduce redundancy in your codebase, and create a more maintainable and scalable project structure.

 ## Importing Module Scripts

-To use functions and variables defined in a module script, you can import the module into another script just by requiring it.
-For example, if our module script is named `MathUtils`, we can import it in another script as follows:
+To use functions and variables defined in a module script, you can import the module into another script by requiring it.
+For example:

 ```lua
 --!Type(Client)